-- after the advice of counsel, sale of the registrable shares would require disclosure of non-public material information not otherwise required to be disclosed under applicable law; and - such disclosure would have a material adverse effect on us or on our ability to consummate the applicable transaction.
+after the advice of counsel, sale of the registrable shares would require disclosure of non-public material information not otherwise required to be disclosed under applicable law; and such disclosure would have a material adverse effect on us or on our ability to consummate the applicable transaction.

-In addition, we may effect a blackout if a majority of independent directors of our board, in good faith, determines that we are in compliance with the terms of the registration rights agreement of which this prospectus is a part, that it is in our best interest to suspend the use of this registration statement, and, after advice of counsel, that it is required by law, rule or regulation to supplement this registration statement or file a post-effective amendment for the purposes of:
+In addition, we may effect a blackout if a majority of independent directors of our board, in good faith, determines that we are in compliance with the terms of the registration rights agreement, that it is in our best interest to suspend the use of the registration statement, and, after advice of counsel, that it is required by law, rule or regulation to supplement the registration statement or file a post-effective amendment for the purposes of:

-- including in this registration statement any prospectus required under Section 10(a)(3) of the Securities Act; - · reflecting any facts or events arising after the effective date of this registration statement that represents a fundamental change in information set forth therein; or - · including any material information with respect to the plan of distribution or change to the plan of distribution not set forth therein.
+including in the registration statement any prospectus required under Section 10(a)(3) of the Securities Act;

+- reflecting any facts or events arising after the effective date of the registration statement that represents a fundamental change in information set forth therein; or - including any material information with respect to the plan of distribution or change to the plan of distribution not set forth therein.

 The cumulative blackout periods in any 12-month period commencing on the closing of the offering may not exceed an aggregate of 90 days and furthermore may not exceed 30 days in any 90-day period.
 We may not institute a blackout period more than six times in any 24-month period.
-Upon the occurrence of any blackout period, we are to use our commercially reasonable efforts to take all action necessary to promptly permit resumed use of the registration statement of which this prospectus is a part.
+Upon the occurrence of any blackout period, we are to use our commercially reasonable efforts to take all action necessary to promptly permit resumed use of the registration statement.

-If we default on either our obligation to file or maintain the effectiveness of the registration statement of which this prospectus is a part within the time periods described above or certain other obligations, each of our executive officers will forfeit a pro rata portion of the bonuses payable to him based on the period of time that we have not complied with those obligations and each of our executive officers will forfeit 2% of his shares of restricted stock granted under our equity incentive plan for each day we are not in compliance with our obligations.
+If we default on either our obligation to file or maintain the effectiveness of the resale registration statement within the time periods described above or certain other obligations, each of our executive officers will forfeit a pro rata portion of the bonuses payable to him based on the period of time that we have not complied with those obligations and each of our executive officers will forfeit 2% of his shares of restricted stock granted under our equity incentive plan for each day we are not in compliance with our obligations.

-Each holder of common stock sold in our July 2004 private placement has agreed that, upon receipt of notice of the occurrence of any event which makes a statement in this prospectus untrue in any material respect or which required the making of any changes in this prospectus in order to make the statements therein not misleading, or of certain other events specified in the registration rights agreement, such holder will suspend the sale of our common stock pursuant to this prospectus until we have amended or supplemented this prospectus to correct such misstatement or omission and have furnished copies of such amended or supplemented prospectus to such holder or we have given notice that the sale of the common stock may be resumed.
+Each holder of common stock sold in our July 2004 private placement has agreed that, upon receipt of notice of the occurrence of any event which makes a statement in the prospectus which is part of the resale registration statement untrue in any material respect or which required the making of any changes in such prospectus in order to make the statements therein not misleading, or of certain other events specified in the registration rights agreement, such holder will suspend the sale of our common stock pursuant to such prospectus until we have amended or supplemented such prospectus to correct such misstatement or omission and have furnished copies of such amended or supplemented prospectus to such holder or we have given notice that the sale of the common stock may be resumed.